dannynelson/guitar-quest/README.md

 Deployment

 Immediate Features
-- never log out
-- generates level 1 challenges even when user is level 0
-- video validation and text helper
-  - restrict upload to only be video
-  - restrict video upload size
 - notification that email has been confirmed
 - notifications flash twice when initially displaying
 - normalize email address when loggin in